uroboro/NotificationExplorer/README.md

 See what notifications exist at runtime.

 It keeps a list of notifications that come in contact with:
+<br>classes:
-   NSNotificationCenter class
+-   NSNotificationCenter
-   CPDistributedNotificationCenter class
+-   CPDistributedNotificationCenter
-   CPDistributedMessagingCenter class
+-   CPDistributedMessagingCenter

+<br>functions:
-   CFNotificationCenterAddObserver function
+-   CFNotificationCenterAddObserver
-   CFNotificationCenterPostNotification function
+-   CFNotificationCenterPostNotification
-   CFNotificationCenterPostNotificationWithOptions function
+-   CFNotificationCenterPostNotificationWithOptions

 In the future it will also track NSDistributedNotificationCenter;
 Cleared out list of hooked classes and functions: https://ghostbin.com/paste/yyr9w